DESI-DR1 $3 \times 2$-pt analysis: consistent cosmology across weak lensing surveys: Cosmological results

 finding values very consistent with the constraints obtained for these cosmic shear data sets in \cite{2023OJAp....6E..36D}.
 In the case of HSC-Y3, we find unconstrained posteriors for the intrinsic alignment parameters that hit the edges of the priors, probably due to the fact that the data have to self-calibrate the photometric redshift parameters in source bins 3 and 4, for which we assume wide flat priors (see Table~\ref{tab: nuisance params}).
 For these $\Delta_z$ parameters, we obtain:

 These constraints are consistent within 1$\sigma$ with the results reported by the HSC Y3 fiducial analyses \citep{2023PhRvD.108l3518L,2023PhRvD.108l3519D}\footnote{Note that the sign convention for $\Delta_z$ we assume in Eq.~\eqref{eq: photoz bias} is different to what is assumed in the official HSC Y3 analysis.
 A positive value here corresponds to a negative value in \cite{2023PhRvD.108l3518L}.}, but tighter by 27\% and 20\%, respectively, thanks to the use of DESI-DR1 data as lenses in this \threex\, analysis.
+Since then, other works in the literature have obtained constraints on these parameters (\citealt{Rana2026}, \citealt{Zhang2025}, and \citealt{Choppin2025,Choppin2025b}), which are in general consistent with our constrains at the $1\sigma$ level, with the exception of the $\Delta_z^4$ constraint from \cite{Choppin2025}, which is consistent within $2\sigma$.
+We note that \cite{Choppin2025} has done an independent calibration of the HSC Y3 redshift distributions, with additional DESI data that is not considered in this work.
+Here, we just give freedom to these parameters to self-calibrate, obtaining posterior distributions that are correlated between redshift bins and with the intrinsic alignment parameters (see Fig.~\ref{fig: hscy3 IA delta z}).
+As a result, there could be shifts along the degeneracy directions for poorly constrained parameters in the analysis.
+In any case, all these constraints are well within the priors assumed in our analysis, so we do not expect a significant change in our results from the different $\Delta_z$ values in bins 3 and 4.